 All-purpose Content Planning and Workflow Tools:

 These tools are highly versatile, supporting a wide range of workflows beyond editorial tasks, including marketing, project management, and more.
 They are especially popular among large B2C companies managing multiple brands and complex marketing operations.
-For instance, Estée Lauder, which oversees numerous beauty and cosmetics brands, uses Wrike to streamline its creative workflows.
-Similarly, consumer goods giants like PepsiCo and Procter & Gamble (P&G) leverage Sprinklr to manage their diverse brand portfolios effectively.

 The broad adoption of these tools by organizations ranging from global enterprises to growing businesses highlights their adaptability to different industries and operational structures.